 Some patients experience dryness of their eyes, reduced night vision, glare and infection after LASIK eye surgery.
 These symptoms are usually temporary.

 If you are about to have or have just had LASIK eye surgery you’ll want to know how to look after your eyes immediately after surgery to get the best results from your investment.
 We will let you know what to do, for example avoiding rubbing your eyes, contact with water, staying away from dirt and dust and wearing sunglasses.

 The costs below are both eyes and include an initial consultation and follow-up appointments.

 Find out more about our pricing and the initial consultation required.

 Laser eye surgery was first approved in 1995, but the procedure has developed considerably since then.
 The 1995 procedure was called Photorefractive keratectomy or PRK.
 During PRK, the outer surface of the cornea is removed and the laser works directly on the corneal tissue to change its shape and improve vision.
-PRK has a longer recovery time and a higher risk of infection than other laser eye procedures.
+PRK has longer recovery time and a higher risk of infection than other laser eye procedures.
 Despite this, PRK is still available and in some cases is the most suitable option.
 LASEK is a variation on PRK.

-LASIK has been available since 1999, overcoming the issues associated with earlier forms of laser eye surgery.
-Using lasers for both the incision under the cornea and the change to its curvature means that it’s easy to control, has predictable results, it’s relatively painless and comes with a very short recovery time.
+LASIK eye surgery has been available since 1999, overcoming the issues associated with earlier forms of laser eye surgery.
+Using lasers for both the incision under the cornea and the change to its curvature means that it’s easy to control, has predictable results, it’s relatively painless and comes with very short recovery time.